shamalli/mapbox/wp-content/plugins/disable-gutenberg/readme.txt

 * Disable Gutenberg for any theme template
 * Disable Gutenberg for any post/page IDs
 * Disable Gutenberg admin notice (nag)
+* Option to restore Classic Widgets
 * Option to hide the plugin menu item
 * Option to hide the Gutenberg plugin menu item (settings link)
 * Adds "Classic Editor" link to each post on the Posts screen
 * Adds item to the WP sidebar menu: "Add New (Classic)"
-* NEW!
-Option to enable Custom Fields Meta Box for ACF
+* Option to enable Custom Fields Meta Box for ACF
-* NEW!
-Choose which editor to use for each post
+* Choose which editor to use for each post
-* NEW!
-Whitelist any post title, slug, or ID
+* Whitelist any post title, slug, or ID
-* NEW!
-Option to disables frontend Gutenberg stylesheet
+* Option to enable/disable frontend Gutenberg stylesheet

-> Works same way as Classic Editor plugin, but can do a LOT more!
+> Works same as Classic Editor plugin, but can do a LOT more!
-> Lightweight and super fast, built with the WP API :)
+> Lightweight and super fast, built with WP APIs :)

 Fully configurable, enable or disable Gutenberg and restore the Classic Editor wherever is necessary.